ShoreZone: Partnership

 The ShoreZone mapping program is maintained by a unique consortium with no binding agreement.
-The consortium currently consists of over 50 local, regional, and national partners including First Nations, various commercial industries, non-profits, state, provincial, and federal governments.
-This partnership won the 2009 Coastal America Spirit Award that recognizes "exceptional projects that demonstrate the 'spirit' of teamwork for group efforts that are poised to address our challenging coastal issues.”
-In the United States, the Oregon ShoreZone program is supported by the Oregon Department of Fish and Wildlife and the Oregon Coastal Management Program.
-The Washington ShoreZone program is supported by the Washington Department of Natural Resources.
-The Alaska ShoreZone program has on-going support from the National Marine Fisheries Service (NMFS) of the National Oceanic and Atmospheric Administration (NOAA) that also manages and distributes the imagery and data.
-In Canada, the British Columbia ShoreZone data is distributed by GeoBC.
+The consortium currently consists of over 50 local, regional and national partners, including First Nations, various commercial industries, non-profits, and state, provincial and federal governments.
+This partnership was presented the 2009 Coastal America Spirit Award that recognizes collaborative efforts to protect and restore coastal environments and is presented by the Coastal America Partnership, which includes federal, state, and local agencies, as well as private organizations.

+In the United States the Oregon ShoreZone program is supported by the Oregon Department of Fish and Wildlife and the Oregon Coastal Management Program.
+The Washington ShoreZone program is supported by the Washington State Department of Natural Resources.
+The Alaska ShoreZone program has ongoing support from the National Marine Fisheries Service (NMFS) of the National Oceanic and Atmospheric Administration(NOAA), which also manages and distributes the imagery and data.
+In Canada the British Columbia ShoreZone data are distributed by GeoBC.
 The Nature Conservancy coordinated the program until 2016.

 Utility

-Coastal resource managers need an inventory of habitats and associated biota that are threatened by increasing development and encroachment along coastal areas, as well as indirect effects of human activities.
-Coastal mapping efforts, such as ShoreZone, to a large extent fulfill these needs by providing physical and biological characterizations of the shoreline.
-The ShoreZone imagery and maps were originally intended as an oil spill response tool, and notably the data have been used in several emergency situations including the grounding in 2012 of the drilling barge Kulluk near Kodiak, Alaska.
-Although the majority of users access only the imagery, the regional scale habitat attribute data have been used for ecological modelling and marine conservation planning.
+Coastal resource managers need an inventory of habitats and associated biota that are threatened by increasing development and encroachment along coastal areas, as well as by the indirect effects of human activities.
+Coastal mapping efforts, such as ShoreZone, largely fulfill these needs by providing physical and biological characterizations of the shoreline.
+The ShoreZone imagery and maps were originally intended as an oil-spill response tool, and the data have notably been used in several emergency situations, including the grounding of the drilling barge Kulluk near Refuge Rock on Kodiak Island, Alaska, in 2012.
+Although most users access only the imagery, the regional-scale habitat attribute data have been used for ecological modelling and marine conservation planning.
 More recently the data are benefiting NOAA climate resilience studies.
-Recent improvements in quantifying habitat attributes allow for analytical studies such as estimating potential Blue Carbon resources of salt marshes.
-The imagery also has aesthetic appeal and is used for educational content, art exhibits, exploring, books, and story maps.
+Recent improvements in quantifying habitat attributes allow for analytical studies such as estimating potential blue-carbon resources of seagrass and salt marshes.
+The imagery also has aesthetic appeal and is used for educational content, art exhibits, exploring, and books.